Paul Lim

 Paul Lim Leong Hwa (born 25 January 1954) is a Singaporean professional darts player who competes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
-Nicknamed "the Singapore Slinger", Lim was the first player to hit a nine-dart finish during the BDO World Darts Championship, which he achieved in 1990 during his second round match against Jack McKenna.
+Nicknamed "the Singapore Slinger", Lim was the first player to hit a nine-dart finish during the BDO World Darts Championship, which he achieved in 1990 during his second-round match against Jack McKenna.
+He is also the oldest player to have played and won at a PDC World Championship, having played in the 2026 PDC World Darts Championship aged 71, and defeated Jeffrey de Graaf in round one on 13 December 2025.

 He was the runner-up at the 2024 WDF Lakeside World Championship.

 Early life

 Born in Singapore, Lim is the son of a wealthy jade merchant who had several wives, and he has over twenty siblings.
-He moved to England at the age of 20 after he had completed national service, where he attended culinary school.
+He moved to England at the age of 20 after he had completed national service, and attended culinary school.
 Lim began playing darts in the 1970s at a local pub while he was living in Chiswick.
 He returned to Singapore at 26 to work as a hotel chef, then moved to Papua New Guinea in 1982 to work at a Travelodge hotel.